cocos/cocos-docs/en/components/mask.md

 | Segements      | The segements for ellipse mask, which takes effect only when the Mask type is set to `ELLIPSE`.

 **Note**: After adding the Mask component to a node, all the child nodes of this node will be affected by Mask during rendering.

----

-Continue on to read about [ScrollView Component Reference](scrollview.md).